Key Takeaways

 Deadlines for the Maine Retirement Savings Program

-The program is being implemented in phases, with deadlines as follows:
+The program is being implemented in phases:

 Penalties for not participating in the state retirement program